pubnub/pubnub-api/socket.io/README.md

 automatic scalability, automatic JSON encoding/decoding, and even more with PubNub.

-## Enhanced with PubNub
+## Enhanced Socket.IO with PubNub

 We enhanced Socket.IO with PubNub.
 Socket.IO with PubNub does not require a Node.JS backend.
 This means your code is more
-simple and you have 2x extra time to build your app rather than fiddling with the back-end server code.
+simple and you have extra time to build your app rather than fiddling with the back-end server code.
 Additionally the JS lib payload has been improved for Mobile apps.

-## Simplified API Usage
+## Simplified Socket.IO API Usage

 By default, broadcasting is turned on.
 This means when you use emit() or send() functions, broadcasting to all connections occurs except to the connection where the message came from.

-## Added/Simplifed Features in PubNub Version of Socket.IO
+## Simplifed Features with Socket.IO on PubNub

--Enhanced User Tracking Presence Events (join, leave).
++ Enhanced User Tracking Presence Events (join, leave).
--Counts of Active User Connections.
++ Counts of Active User Connections.
--Socket Connection Events (connect, disconnect).
++ Socket Connection Events (connect, disconnect).
--Stanford Crypto Library with AES Encryption.
++ Stanford Crypto Library with AES Encryption.
--Batching of Publishes (Send multiple messages at once).
++ Batching of Publishes (Send multiple messages at once).
--Smart Broadcasting (broadcast with auto-recovery on failure).
++ Smart Broadcasting (broadcast with auto-recovery on failure).
--Acknowledgements of Message Receipt.
++ Acknowledgements of Message Receipt.
--Multiplexing many channels on one socket.
++ Multiplexing many channels on one socket.
--Private Messaging.
++ Private Messaging.
--Server Side Events.
++ Server Side Events.
--Disconnect from a Socket or Namespace.
++ Disconnect from a Socket or Namespace.

 ## How to use